MARKET SNAPSHOT: Dow Bags 7th Straight Record, -2-

 Upbeat earnings, relatively low rates and a downturn in the dollar, which supports revenues from multinational corporations, should offer tailwinds.

-The Dow briefly skittered lower, but mostly shrugged, after The Wall Street Journal reported (http://www.marketwatch.com/story/mueller-impanels-grand-jury-to-investigate-russian-interference-2017-08-03)that Special Counsel Robert Mueller has impaneled a grand jury in Washington to investigate Russia's interference in the 2016 elections, signaling that that investigation is intensifying.
+The Dow briefly skittered lower after The Wall Street Journal reported (http://www.marketwatch.com/story/mueller-impanels-grand-jury-to-investigate-russian-interference-2017-08-03)that Special Counsel Robert Mueller has impaneled a grand jury in Washington to investigate Russia's interference in the 2016 elections, signaling that that investigation is intensifying.

 Individual movers: Shares in Tesla Inc. (TSLA) rose 6.5% after the electric-car maker posted a smaller-than-anticipated quarterly loss (http://www.marketwatch.com/story/tesla-shares-up-4-after-narrower-than-expected-quarterly-loss-2017-08-02) late Wednesday.